fffqh/SegmentShards/README.md

 # Segment Shards

-This repository is the official implementation of Segment Shards: Prompt Batch Adversarial Attack with Momentum to Segment Anything Model.
+This repository is the official implementation of Segment Shards: Prompt Batch Adversarial Attack to Segment Anything Model.

 ## Requirements